Capital.com vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, Capital.com or Trading 212?

-Capital.com offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Social Trading / Copy Trading Looking at total tradeable symbols, Capital.com has 6000, compared to 1785 from Trading 212.
+Capital.com offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Spread Betting, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Social Trading / Copy Trading Looking at total tradeable symbols, Capital.com has 6000, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with Capital.com or Trading 212?